CloudCannon/cloudcannon-suite/docs/install.md

 ---
 title: Install
+tagline: Install CloudCannon Suite to your site
+weight: 1
 in_nav: true
 ---

 Welcome to the install guide.
-This assumes you have a site already and wish to convert it to the opinionated format.
+If you have your development machine setup, this guide will go through updating your site structure and adding basic packages.

-#### Prepare source
+### Prepare source

 A custom source directory keeps the root directory clean and free for configuration.
 Move all jekyll source including Gemfile and Gemfile.lock to the `src` folder.
 To do this with bash use the following command: